Sources

 1972

 Jan.
-5: President Nixon approved development of the Space Shuttle.
+5: President Nixon approves the development of the Space Shuttle.

-March 2: NASA launched the Pioneer 10 space probe, the first spacecraft to capture close-range images of Jupiter and the first to travel outside our solar system.
+March 2: NASA launches Pioneer-10, the first spacecraft to capture close-range images of Jupiter and the first to travel outside our Solar System.

-July 29: The DOS-2 (Salyut) space station fails to reach orbit due to the Proton rocket failure.
+July 29: The DOS-2 (Salyut) space station fails to reach orbit due to its Proton rocket failure.

-December: The Apollo-17, the sixth and last lunar expedition of the 20th century, visits the Moon.
+December: Apollo-17, the sixth and last lunar expedition of the 20th century, visits the Moon.

 1973